RedOwlllll/TuneTalk-Mesa/README.md

 ## Installation
 - To start this project, you will need to clone this repository and open the folders on Visual Studio Code.
-- Ensure you are on the **"release"** branch to get the latest code.
+- Ensure you are on the **"Release"** branch to get the latest code.

 ## Setup